How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays: Linear stability equations

 \section{Linear stability equations}

-The homogeneous DMFT equation \eqref{eq:n_dmft4} can be generalized to allow a momentum and frequency dependent effective field, while keeping the effective bath homogeneous, allowing to study the linear stability of such perturbations.
+The homogeneous DMFT equation \eqref{eq:n_dmft4} can be generalized to allow a momentum and frequency dependent effective field, allowing to study the linear stability of such perturbations.
+Note that, in order to obtain a condition that can be evaluated from the homogeneous solution only, we don't also allow for an inhomogeneous perturbation of the effective bath, that we keep instead homogeneous.